CoCoEdit: Content-Consistent Image Editing via Region Regularized Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-We ablate the ratio of rewards and the contribution of region-based regularizer on GEdit-Bench in~\cref{fig:exp_2}.
+\textbf{Reward Ratio.} We ablate the ratio of rewards and the contribution of region-based regularizer on GEdit-Bench in~\cref{fig:exp_2}.
 The blue curve, where $\lambda_{mllm},\lambda_{sim}=0.5,0.5$, shows a severe reduction in editing score (left) and a rapid increase in PSNR (right), which finally produces outputs without any editing effect.
 This is because, in this setting, pixel-level similarity metrics provide more sensitive rewards than the MLLM feedback, and they force the model to get higher reward through more conservative editing.
 The setting of $\lambda_{mllm},\lambda_{sim}=0.8,0.2$ (orange curve) provides a more stable optimization of the editing score (left) by compromising the upper bound of consistency (right).
 With region-based regularizer (the green curve), we further achieve an improvement in editing effects and convergence speed.
 These ablation studies illustrate the effectiveness of our CoCoEdit.

-We provide more discussions in \textbf{Appendix \ref{sec:appd_exp}}.
+{\textbf{Impact of Dataset Size.} Unlike SFT, RL training does not require massive datasets to converge, as the model learns from reward-driven exploration rather than fitting ground-truth patterns.
+Data quality is more important than scale.
+Prior works like Edit-R1 and MotionEdit also use relatively small datasets (e.g., ~27K and ~11K).
+To empirically validate this, we conducted an additional ablation using a larger dataset.
+As shown in~\cref{tab:abl_dataset_size}, scaling up the data size yields little improvement in performance, confirming that our 40K high-quality dataset is sufficient for the RL optimization.}